Tima-R/AlvandTileCompanyDatabase/README.md

 ## Usage

-After setting up the database, you can start querying the data or inserting new records.
-Here are some example operations you can perform:
+After setting up the database, to start querying the data or inserting new records.
+Here are some example operations to perform:

 ### Querying the Database